CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 Observations
 *******************

 Participants will be able to get a full observation of the traffic on the road network at every step, including vehicle-level information (e.g., position, speed) and lane-level information (e.g., average speed of each lane, number of vehicles on each lane).
-These observations will help the participants to make their decisions on the traffic signal for the next time step.
-Detailed description about accessing these observation features can be found in ``agent/gym_cfg.py``.
+These observations will be helpful for decision-making on the traffic signal phase selection.
+Detailed description the features of `observation` can be found in ``agent/gym_cfg.py``.

 Actions
 **********************

-The action to take is defined as the traffic signal phase for each intersection in the next 10 seconds.
-The details about the traffic signal phase setting can be found at the traffic signal dataset section of this page.
-There are in total eight different phases for a typical four-way intersection.
-However, to simplify the problem, only the first four signal phases are open to participants at this stage.
-You can also learn how to set the traffic signals for different intersections in the APIs page.
+The action is defined as the traffic signal phase for each intersection to be selected in the next 10 seconds.
+The details about the traffic signal phase setting can be found at the traffic signal dataset section on this page.
+There are a total of 8 different types of phases for a standard four-way intersection.
+To simplify, only the first 4 signal phases are open to participants at this stage.
+You can also learn how to set the traffic signals with the information given on the APIs page.